Biseamon/realwikijspages/Getting_Started/Staff_Information.md

 ![2nd_group_ringaround.png](/2nd_group_ringaround.png)

-If none can answer a phone call from this group as well, they get transferred to voicemail.
+If no-one can answer a phone call from this group as well, they get transferred to voicemail.
 As noted, voicemail is sent to people in Consult Ringaraound via email.
 Please note that voicemail might be in your spam folder.

 **Flow of the call**
 1)    User Calls from Twilio